AdamP2000/CV/README.md

 -	Excellent communication skills through pair programming and group projects at Makers Academy.
 -	Organisational skills that have allowed me to manage my time and meet deadlines.
--	The ability to learn from others and teach them in a constructive manner.
+-	The ability to both learn from others and teach them in a constructive manner.
--	Building applications with new frameworks and programming languages with no prior knowledge.
 -	Self-reflection, through weekly retros during my time at Makers Academy.
--	Strong leadership skills developed through projects and presentations.
--	Creativity and determination, exhibited during the final 2 weeks of Makers Academy where we made a mobile app of our choice.
--	Motivation, shown through teaching myself the basics of programming in order to get into Makers Academy.

 #### Charterhouse School (September 2014 - May 2019)